Kris Bryant Player Props: Rockies vs. Cardinals

 Kris Bryant At The Plate

-- He has scored in four games this year (36.4%), but has had no multi-run games.
+- He has scored a run in five of 12 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.